regina-normal/regina/engine/data/census/README.txt

 -----------------------

-This directory contains the raw data that mkcensusdb sources to create the highly optimised census databases used by NCensus::lookup().
+This directory contains the raw data that mkcensusdb sources to create the highly optimised census databases used by Census::lookup().

 Each *.zsig file in this directory is a gzipped text file in the form: